dalmatinerdb/docs/proto.rst

    %% => each part can be 255 byte at max!
    -define(METRIC_ELEMENT_SS, 8).

-   %% The number of bits used to encode the size of a whole metric (All of it's
+   %% The number of bits used to encode the size of a whole metric (All of its
    %% parts)
    %% => the maximum number of bytes in a whole metric can be 65,536, so a single
    %% metric can hold at least 255 elments, more if their size is < 256 byte.
    -define(METRIC_SS, 16).

    %% The number of bits used to encode a list of metrics.
-   %% => this means a list opperation can return at least 281,474,976,710,656
+   %% => this means a list operation can return at least 281,474,976,710,656
    %% metrics.
    %%
    %% That is a lot!
 Good problem to have if we ever face it!